Mastodon

 Edward Slingerland

-An exploration of ways of being, spontaneity and skill, grounded in modern neuroscience and the history of eastern philosophy.
+An exploration of ways of being, spontaneity, and skill, grounded in modern neuroscience and the history of eastern philosophy.

 How to Do Nothing